MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## What is Docker?

 As you read about containers, you’ll inevitably hear about Docker.
 Docker is the vessel by which container images are packaged and delivered.
-This automated process produces images which may then be run anywhere—on premises, in the cloud, or on a personal machine.
+This automated process produces images (effectively templates) which may then be run anywhere—on premises, in the cloud, or on a personal machine—as a container.

 <center>![](media/docker.png)</center>